django-cms/django-cms/docs/getting_started/installation.rst

 * `django-classy-tags`_ 0.3.4.1 or higher
 * `django-mptt`_ 0.4.2 or higher
 * `django-sekizai`_ 0.4.2 or higher
+* `html5lib`_ 0.90 or higher
 * An installed and working instance of one of the databases listed in the `Databases`_ section.

 .. note:: When installing the django CMS using pip, Django, django-mptt
-          django-classy-tags, django-sekizai, south and PIL will be installed automatically.
+          django-classy-tags, django-sekizai, south and html5lib will be installed automatically.

 .. _Python: http://www.python.org
 .. _Django: http://www.djangoproject.com